2004 Good Friday ambush: Aftermath

 In early 2010, KBR notified the U.S. Army that it would bill the U.S. government for any damages awards or legal expenses it incurred in relation to contract work it did in Iraq.
 In December 2011, KBR settled out-of-court with one of the injured drivers, Reginald Cecil Lane, for an undisclosed amount.

 One of the contractors, Steven Fisher, a native of Brooklyn, New York who lived in Virginia Beach, Virginia, was killed as a result of the attack.
 He was carried by other contractors he worked with and bled to death in the entrance of the Baghdad International Airport from three gunshot wounds.
 He was 43 years old and a father of three children.

+With fuel transportation operations significantly compromised as a result of this ambush, the 454th Transportation Company was dispatched from FOB Speicher (Tikrit) to sustain the Central Iraq fuel supplies.
+The unit sustained six days of combat under extremely stressful conditions.
+After delivering their first fuel load of approximately 300k gallons of JP8 from FOB Speicher to BIAP, the unit was required to load fuel from a retail fuel location requiring 24+ hour load times at CSC Scania.
+This was repeated over six days until ordered to return home by the 13th COSCOM.
+Without this emergency fuel mission and the unit's ability to adapt, Central Iraq operations would have ground to a halt and the Mahdi Militia would have accomplished their original mission.

 Legacy

 Maupin was the first U.S. soldier to be missing in action during the Iraq War.
 After his death was confirmed in 2008, Interstate 275 in his native Clermont County, Ohio was officially renamed Staff Sergeant Matt Maupin Memorial Freeway.